-The Black-throated Diver looks smart in its summer plumage, with a black throat, silky grey head and neck, and a black and white-chequered back.
-In the winter, it turns a very dark grey above and white below, with an obvious white patch on its rear flanks.
-It has a straight, dagger-like bill.
+The black-throated diver is a large waterbird: larger than the great crested grebe but smaller than the cormorant in size.
+They look smart in their summer plumage, with a black throat, silky grey head and neck, and a black and white-chequered back.
+In the winter, black-throated divers turn a very dark grey above and white below, with an obvious white patch on their rear flanks.
+They have a straight, dagger-like bill.

 Classified in the UK as an Amber List species under the Birds of Conservation Concern review and as a Priority Species in the UK Biodiversity Action Plan.